ChrisHal/PTU2BIN/README.md

 ## BUILDING

-Dependencies:
+Only the PTU2BIN executable needs to be build.
+The python script can be used "as is".
+Only standard C++17 is used, so building should work on most systems.
+Instructions for Windows and Linux are provided.

+**External dependencies:**
-cxxopts.hpp (available at https://github.com/jarro2783/cxxopts.git)
+`cxxopts.hpp` (available at https://github.com/jarro2783/cxxopts.git).
 Place this in the "PTU2BIN/external/" directory.
 PTU2BIN was build using version 2.2.0 of cxxopts, newer versions might contain breaking changes.

-Only the PTU2BIN executable needs to be build.
-The python script can be used "as is".
-Since in normal configuration only standard C++ is used building should work on most systems.
-Instructions for Windows and Linux are provided:

 ### Windows

-The recommended way is to use VisualStudio and build using the VisualStudio solution file "PTU2BIN.sln".
-Currently, VisualStuio 2019 ist used to develope and test PTU2BIN.
+The recommended way is to use VisualStudio and build using the VisualStudio solution file `PTU2BIN.sln`.
+Currently, VisualStudio 2019 ist used to develope and test PTU2BIN.

 ### Linux